EkiHie9/Medirecords-client-test/README.md

-# Getting Started with Create React App
-#Please using yarn to install the depedencies.
+# Please using yarn to install the depedencies.

 1. Clone the project
 2. enter the project